Triggering Higgs vacuum decay: Triggering Higgs vacuum decay

 We validate and precise the above analytic approximations by numerically solving the classical Higgs field equation in flat space.
 The SM Higgs potential can be accurately approximated through an effective running coupling as \beq V (h)\approx \lambda(h)\frac{h^4}{4} ,\qquad \lambda(h) \approx -b \ln \frac{h^2}{e^{1/2}h_{\rm top}^2}\qquad\hbox{with}\qquad b \approx \frac{0.15}{(4\pi)^2} \eeq for best-fit values of the SM parameters.
 Switching to the dimension-less field $\tilde h=h/h_{\rm top}$ and coordinates $\tilde x = x h_{\rm top}\sqrt{b}$, the Higgs action simplifies to \beq S = \frac{1}{b} \int d^4\tilde x \, \left[\frac{1}{2}\left(\frac{\partial\tilde h}{\partial \tilde x_\mu}\right)^2+ \frac{\tilde h^4}{4}\ln \frac{\tilde{h}^2}{e^{1/2}}\right],\eeq showing that the dynamics depends in a simple way on the values of $b$ and $h_{\rm top}$.

 We evolve the Higgs field starting from an initial field profile with vanishing time derivative.
 The result for the profile in eq.\eq{hin} is shown in fig.\fig{dang}a: the `drainage divide' critical boundary in the $(h_0, r_0)$ plane that separates initial configuration that end up in the false vacuum or in the true vacuum is well approximated by the analytic conditions 1) and 2).
 Fig.\fig{dang}a also shows iso-curves of the approximate number of Higgs quanta, computed from the Fourier transform \beq h_k = \int dr\, 4\pi r^2 \, h(r) \frac{\sin kr}{kr} \qquad\hbox{as}\qquad N = \int \frac{dk~4\pi k^2}{(2\pi)^3k} \frac{k^2}{2} |h_k|^2.\eeq The expression for $N$ applies to an in-going or out-going Higgs wave with $h \ll h_{\rm top}$ such that Higgs quanta are free with energy $k$.
-So eq.\eq{N} can be applied to the field configuration at a time such that the bubble is dissolving into the false vacuum, and field values $h$ got much below $h_{\rm top}$.
-For simplicity, in fig.\fig{dang} we will evaluate eq.\eq{N} at $t=0$ on the static configuration of eq.\eq{hin} with $h \sim h_{\rm top}$ obtaining $N=\left(\sfrac{\pi r_0 h_0}{2}\right)^2$.
-But the true number of quanta is $k N/2 \approx N$, where the factor $1/2$ accounts for the static initial configuration, and $k$ for the potential energy, with $k\sim 1-2$ for critical bubbles.
+So eq.\eq{N} can be applied to the field configuration at a time such that the bubble is dissolving into the false vacuum, and field values $h$ got much below $h_{\rm top}$.\footnote{For simplicity, in fig.\fig{dang} we evaluate eq.\eq{N} at $t=0$ on the static configuration of eq.\eq{hin} with $h \sim h_{\rm top}$ obtaining $N=\left(\sfrac{\pi r_0 h_0}{2}\right)^2$. \nnn{This is a good approximation, as confirmed by a dedicated analysis of various configurations: letting them evolve up to longer times and weaker field values shows that true number of quanta is $k N/2 \approx N$}, where the factor $1/2$ accounts for the static initial configuration, and $k$ for the potential energy, with $k\sim 1-2$ for critical bubbles. \nnn{This simplification is avoided when computing incoming waves in fig.\fig{banghik} and\fig{banglowk}}. }

 Fig.\fig{dang}a shows that increasing the energy $k \sim 1/r_0$ of each quantum does not reduce the needed $N$ below $N_{\rm min}\approx 1/b\approx 1000$, while $N \gg N_{\rm min}$ quanta are needed for a large bubble made of quanta with energy lower than the optimal energy $k \sim \sqrt{|\lambda|} h_{\rm top} \sim 0.1 h_{\rm top}$.
 A nearly identical figure is obtained replacing eq.\eq{hin} with $h(r)= h_0 e^{-r^2/r_0^2}$, for which $N=\pi(r_0 h_0)^2/2$ is mildly lower.